casey/just/README.md

 `just` binary is correct. `unindent()` is also covered by integration tests which make sure that evaluating a triple-quoted string produces the correct unindented value.
-However, there are not integration tests for all possible cases, since these are covered by faster, more concise unit tests that call `unindent()` directly.
+However, there are not integration tests for all possible cases.
+These are covered by faster, more concise unit tests that call `unindent()` directly.

 Existing integration tests are in two forms, those that use the `test!` macro